learn-co-curriculum/cssi-1.3-html-basics/README.md

 #HTML Basics

 #Prior Knowledge:
-+ Intro to the web
 + Github account setup
 + Learn.co walkthrough

 #Student Objectives:
+  + Introduction to the web
   + Structure an html page using doctype, html, head and body tags
   + Explain what goes into the head of the document
   + Add text to a page using p and h1 tags